yohanstesfaye/Notify-Me/readme.md

-# Push Notification
+# Notify Me

 A simple javascript push notification library for a websites.
 It uses a javascript Notification API and supported on all browsers for desktop and mobile.

-## How to use
+## Get started

-to add a push notification to your website add
+to use a push notification feature you need to add a push notification to your website add

 1. Add/link javascript file from **dist** folder to your website
 2. make a function call to on javascript